-In addition, we plan to submit a marketing application for TPIP as a drug/device combination product or as a standalone application, as dictated by local regulations, and we will need to seek additional approvals in connection with the delivery device for TPIP in certain markets before we can market and commercialize TPIP in them.
+In addition, we plan to submit a marketing application for TPIP as a drug/device combination product or as a standalone application, as dictated by local regulations, with Lamira as the dry powder delivery system for TPIP.
+We will need to seek additional approvals in connection with the delivery device for TPIP in certain markets before we can market and commercialize TPIP in them.